Suzanna-Linn/slua/docs/moving-lists.md

 Now we have two different tables (with the same values), each one with its reference.

 It makes a "shallow" copy, only the elements in the first level of the table are copied.
 If an element is a table, this "sub-table" is not copied, and the new table has the same reference to the "sub-table".

+It's useful in functions that receive tables as parameters, when we want to modify the table in the function, but not the original table outside the function.
+For instance, when translating LSL code, where the functions always receive a copy of the lists passed as parameters:
+- paramTab = table.clone(paramTab)

+table.clone() can be used to add two tables into another one:
+- local myTab3 = table.move(myTab2, 1, #myTab2, #myTab1 + 1, table.clone(table1))

 ### Comparing tables